Cacti/plugin_wmi/README.md

 be used to generate graphs, thresholds and alerts.
 It relies on the 'wmic' command in Linux, and WMI services via Microsofts COM protocol from Windows Cacti servers.

+### WARNING:
+This plugin is NOT fully functional.
+It should not be used on production systems.
+Use at your own risk!

 ## Installation